uuinfofp/uuinfofp.github.io/labs.md

 hlint Assignment.hs
 ```

-HLint will then output a list of suggestions for improving your coding style.
-Most, although not all, of these suggestions will help to improve your coding style and thus your grade.
-Of course, computer programs sometimes mistake about subjective issues like coding style, so always use your common sense as well.
-For example, hlint will always suggest you change `map f (map g)` xs into `map (f . g) xs` (this is called map fusion).
-If `f` and `g` are simple expressions this will generally be an improvement, but if they are already quite complex, this may not help to improve readability.
+HLint will then output a list of suggestions for improving your coding
+style.
+Most, although not all, of these suggestions will help to
+improve your coding style.
+Of course, computer programs sometimes
+mistake about subjective issues like coding style, so always use your
+common sense as well.
+For example, hlint will always suggest you
+change `map f (map g)` xs into `map (f . g) xs` (this is called map
+fusion).
+If `f` and `g` are simple expressions this will generally be
+an improvement, but if they are already quite complex, this may not
+help to improve readability.

 #### "bad" functions

-For the assignments 0, 1, 2, and 4, try to avoid using the following functions/expressions as they
+For the assignments 0, 1, 2, and 4, try to avoid using the following
-are (usually) bad form/style:
+functions/expressions as they are (usually) bad form/style:

 ```
 Conditionals => use guards over if-then-else